HarryWheat/CPPSInstallScript/README.md

 ## Help and support

-For help and support regarding the script itself and **not the official Wand**, you can contact the creator of the script on discord @ HarryW#0001.
+For help and support regarding the script itself and **not the official Wand**, you can join our discord server @ https://discord.gg/7Wqax63MDD

 ## Supported installations